mhdeleglise/Gh/README.md

 ## the maximum value of a product of distinct primes
 ## whose sum is not greater than n.

-For example, h(10) = 2 x 3 x 5 = 30 is the maxumum value of a product
+For example, h(10) = 2 x 3 x 5 = 30 is the maximum value of a product
 of primes whose sum is not larger than 10.

 Let us denote p(j) the  j em prime,